mozilla/elasticutils/docs/installation.rst

         ES_HOSTS = ['127.0.0.1:9200']

-.. data:: ES_INDEX
+.. data:: ES_INDEXES

-    This is the name of your primary ElasticSearch index.
+    This is a mapping of doctypes to indexes.
+A `default` mapping is required for types that don't have a specific index.

+        ES_INDEXES = {'default': 'main_index',
+                      'splugs': 'splugs_index'}